rahulgkatre/tesseract/README.md

     - [x] Check if a broadcast between two arrays of different shapes are valid
     - [x] Reducing a tensor along a dim yields a new tensor type where the reduce dim is now 1
     - [x] Operations for reshaping, permuting, flattening, etc. a tensor
-- [x] Building the compute graph
+- [x] Compute graph
-    - [x] When a function is called, the output tensor receives a closure to evaluate itself
+    - [x] When a function is called, the output tensor receives a closure with references to input tensors
-- [x] Using the compute graph to perform computations on tensors
+    - [x] Building up the compute graph
-    - [x] Implementations of ops in Zig
-    - [ ] Generating code to evaluate the compute graph
+    - [x] Generating code to evaluate the compute graph
 - [ ] Optimization passes
-    - [ ] Automated fusion of operators to reduce memory bandwidth requirements
+    - [ ] Fusing of map, zip, reduce ops where possible and optimal
+    - [ ] Loop transformations to improve cache performance
 - [ ] Backpropagation and calculatation of gradients
+    - [ ] Automatic creation of backwards graph and optimized codegen
+    - [ ] Support for higher order derivatives

 ### Future Goals

 - Python interface
     - Use JIT compilation to take advantage of type guards in this library
-    - Use Python buffer protocol to load and unload data
+    - Load and unload data from NumPy arrays
     - Support existing deep learning codebases and pipelines
 - Support existing neural network formats like ONNX, PyTorch
     - Make it easy to import models and weights